UK holiday entitlement calculator

 Want to find out your holiday entitlement?
 Calculating leave allowance is easy with our holiday calculator.

 Select what your holiday allowance is based on, the period you’d like to cover, and bingo, you have your statutory holiday allowance.
 Find our free calculator below.

 In the UK there are a few rules that employers must abide by.
 These rules are:

 – Employers can only round up holiday entitlement and cannot round down.

 – Employers can include public holidays as part of the 28 days holiday.

 – Employers must pay employees for any absence that is part of their entitlement.

-For more information around annual leave rules in the UK visit the gov.uk.
+For more information around annual leave rules in the UK visit gov.uk.

 The full 28 days of holiday allowance is pro-rated according to how many days a week the employee works.
 For example, if an employee works 4 days a week, they will be entitled to 22.4 days of holiday a year.

-If you would like to learn more about annual leave, check out some of our articles below.
+If you would like to learn more about annual leave, check out some of our guides below.